 Service flow, once established, may require active maintenance.
 The maintenance requirements vary depending upon the type of service connected.
 Modifiable service flows may require maintenance due to stimulus from either the CPE or the network side of the connection.

 Service flow may also be terminated.
 This generally occurs only when a subscriber’s service has changed or when the base station has not been able to communicate with the CPE.
-The BS or CPE can terminate a service flow.
+The BS/MR-BS or CPE can terminate a service flow.

 Service Flow Management functions are supported through the use of static configuration and dynamic addition, modification, and deletion of service flow parameters and/or service flows themselves as described in 7.18.